Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Transformation rules under finite maps

 \subsection{Transformation rule: the quasi-\'etale case}

 In this subsection, we prove the transformation rule \autoref{thm.TransformationRule}.
-Our strategy is roughly as follows: we work modulo $(p^{1/p^\infty})$, in which case \autoref{lem.Almostfreeincharp} applies, and then we use \autoref{thm.BhattScholzeAlmostPurity} to lift back and perform an estimate on normalized length in mixed characteristic.
+Our strategy is roughly as follows: we work modulo $(p^{1/p^\infty})$, in which case \autoref{lem.Almostfreeincharp} applies, and then we use \autoref{thm.BhattScholzeAlmostPurity} to lift back to mixed characteristic and perform estimates on normalized length.
 We start with a few lemmas.

 \begin{lemma} Let $A=W(k)[[x_2,\dots,x_d]]$.
-Suppose $p,g,y_3,\dots,y_d$ is a regular sequence on $A$ and $\epsilon_n\in A_{\infty,0}$ is such that $\bar{\epsilon}_n=\bar{g}^{1/p^n}$ in $A_{\infty,0}/p^{1/p^\infty}$, then we have
+Suppose $p,g,y_3,\dots,y_d$ is a regular sequence on $A$ and $\epsilon_n\in \Ainfty$ is such that $\bar{\epsilon}_n=\bar{g}^{1/p^n}$ in $\Ainfty/(p^{1/p^\infty})$, then we have

+\end{lemma} In the statement above, we write $\bar{g}^{1/p^n}$ to help us remember that $g$ does not necessarily have a $p^n$th root in $A_{\infty}$, but only in the quotient.